JennyBaca/JennyBaca.github.io/cv.md

 #### RESEARCH EXPERIENCE
-* 2013 Research Assistantship with Professor Nancy Peluso, UC Berkeley.
-Assisted with investigation of remittances and labor migration among forest communities in Southeast Asia
+* <p>2013 Research Assistantship with Professor Nancy Peluso, UC Berkeley. <br/> Assisted with investigation of remittances and labor migration among forest communities in Southeast Asia </p>
-* 2005 Internship, Instituto de Ecología Política, Santiago, Chile
+* <p>2005 Internship, Instituto de Ecología Política, Santiago, Chile
-Investigated the Chilean pulp industry and wrote a project proposal for an online profile of Chile’s pulp plants and their social and environmental effects on surrounding communities.
+<br/> Investigated the Chilean pulp industry and wrote a project proposal for an online profile of Chile’s pulp plants and their social and environmental effects on surrounding communities.</p>
-* 2004 Research Assistantship with Hoyt Bleakley, UC San Diego Center for US-Mexican Studies Assisted in preparation of a statistical analysis of malaria eradication in Brazil, Colombia, and Mexico.
+* <p>2004 Research Assistantship with Hoyt Bleakley, UC San Diego Center for US-Mexican Studies<br/> Assisted in preparation of a statistical analysis of malaria eradication in Brazil, Colombia, and Mexico.</p>
-* 2002 Internship, Foro Emaus, San Jose, Costa Rica Synthesized key points of an intergovernmental report on the effects of pesticides on the Caribbean watershed.
+* <p>2002 Internship, Foro Emaus, San Jose, Costa Rica<br/>Synthesized key points of an intergovernmental report on the effects of pesticides on the Caribbean watershed. </p>

 #### PROFESSIONAL SERVICE
 * 2016 Selection Committee, Latin American Studies Public Engagement Award, Bowdoin College.